Pittsburgh Penguins: Early years (1967–1984)

-The next season, 1968–69 saw the team slip in the standings amid a sharp drop in form by Binkley, into sixth place and with the league's worst record.
-Several changes were made to improve the team, resulting in Boivin and several others being traded, and new players—including longtime future Pens star Jean Pronovost—making their debuts.
+The next season saw the team slip in the standings amid a sharp drop in form by Binkley, into sixth place and with the league's worst record.
+Several changes were made to improve the team, resulting in Boivin and several others being traded, and new players – including longtime future Penguins star Jean Pronovost – making their debuts.
 No captain was named to replace McDonald; the team went with four alternate captains.